 In my opinion, if you have to choose between the Grand Bazaar and the Spice Bazaar, the latter is a much better experience.

 Some of Istanbul’s most iconic images take place on a rooftop or terrace overlooking the city’s most quintessential details such as the Blue Mosque or the Bosphorus River.
 Although some of the rooftops have been closed down (such as the “secret rooftop” floating around social media), there are still many others to consider visiting.
-If not for the epic photo opportunity, then to simply sit down with a book or some friends and enjoy the views over tea and snacks.
+If not for the epic photo opportunity, then to simply sit down with one of our favorite travel books and enjoy the views over tea and snacks.

 In a failed effort to find the “secret rooftop,” we ended up being guided by a local Turkish man who led us to this rooftop instead.
 It is a complex of open-air windows and rooftops connected with each other.
 You can enter the left side for free and explore on your own.
 And the right side is Kubbe Istanbul, a private open-air space which costs approximately $9 USD to enter and includes all drinks, snacks, and a photographer who helps you pose towards the rim of the building with a flock of birds in the background.
 I spent hours up here talking with friends, enjoying the magnificent views, and sipping tea/munching on the snacks.